A/PROF GAVIN MARX

 Clinical Director San Integrated Cancer Centre

-A/Prof Gavin Marx is an associate in clinical practice with the Northern Haematology Oncology Group (NHOG).
-A/Prof Marx graduated with Honours at the University of NSW.
-He completed his post-graduate training at Royal North Shore Hospital and Prince of Wales hospital.
-In 2000, Gavin became a Fellow of the Royal Australasian College of Physicians and subsequently completed a two year Fellowship in Clinical Trials and Medical Oncology at the Guys Hospital, London.
-Gavin is actively involved in multidisciplinary care of patients and meets regularly with the respective multidisciplinary teams at Sydney Adventist Hospital.
-Gavin is also a visiting oncologist at the Northern Cancer Institute Frenchs Forest.
+Prof Gavin Marx is an associate and director in clinical practice with the Northern Haematology Oncology Group (NHOG).
+NHOG provides comprehensive cancer care for patients with various malignancies at the Sydney Adventist Hospital (the San).
+Gavin graduated with honours at the University of NSW.
+He completed his post-graduate training at Royal North Shore Hospital and Prince of Wales hospitals.
+In 2000, Gavin became a Fellow of the Royal Australasian College of Physicians.
+He subsequently completed a two year fellowship in clinical trials at the Guys Hospital in London.
+Gavin is actively involved in multidisciplinary care and meets regularly with the respective multidisciplinary teams.

-Gavin has a number of peer-reviewed publications, review articles and book chapters.
-His particular research interests include the treatment of castrate resistant prostate cancer, breast and colon cancer.
+Prof Marx has a number of peer-reviewed publications, review articles and book chapters.
+He has been the principal investigator on over 120 clinical trials.
+His particular research interests include the treatment of prostate cancer, breast and colon cancer.

-Gavin is an associate professor at the University of Sydney, Sydney Adventist Hospital Clinical School.
-He has been involved in teaching and training of medical students, junior doctors and allied health staff.
-He is also a supervisor for medical oncology advanced trainees at Sydney Adventist Hospital.
+Prof Marx is a clinical professor at the Australian National University, he has been involved in teaching and training of medical students, junior doctors and allied health staff.
+He is also a supervisor for medical oncology advanced trainees at the San.

 Gavin is an active member of ASCO, MOGA, COSA, UOP, ANZUP, AGITG and ANZBCTG.